-Chair Hebert suggested that running the transmission lines along red line at the edge of the residential zone line would not make that much of an impact on the refuge.
+Chair Hebert suggested that running the transmission lines along the red line at the edge of the residential zone line would not make that much of an impact on the refuge.
 He added that they might do some kind of mitigation with towers for osprey nesting sites or there might be other opportunities for other areas of mitigation as well, perhaps in putting the property abutting Fabyan point into conservation to increase the wildlife corridor.
 Mr. Peterson replied that the Thomas property was private and Mr. Thomas had not expressed any interest in selling the property.
-Chair Hebert said the Thomas fields would be beneficial for the rabbits, but Mr. Peterson replied that New England cottontails were easier prey once they were released than were the dominant Eastern cottontails in the area.
+Chair Hebert said the Thomas fields would be beneficial for the rabbits, but Mr. Peterson replied that New England cottontails were easier prey once they were released than were the dominant Eastern cottontails in the area, so their habitat was being monitored carefully.